Net Impact mobilizes new generations to use their skills and careers to drive transformational social and environmental

 About our Club

-Davis Net Impact offers networking and educational opportunities every quarter that bring together current and past classmates while encouraging community involvement.
+Davis Net Impact offers networking and educational opportunities that bring together students and alumni, and that encourage community involvement.
 From sustainable business symposia to “day on the job” events, and from community volunteering events to our annual welcome retreat, we provide our members and the GSM community with a wide variety of opportunities to engage with one another in new and thought-provoking ways.

 “In addition to its many accomplishments, the Davis team has spread the Net Impact message to the 120-person student body, creating a chapter that while small in number, is mighty in impact.”- Liz Maw, Former CEO, Net Impact

 Meet our board